mverouden/blogdown-academic/content/post/2020-04-10-r-commander-macos/index.md

 **When using R Commander for the first time additional packages required for R Commander to work correctly will need to be installed.
 Allow the installation to be able to work smoothly without errors!**
 {{% /callout %}}

-To start R Commander from the R Console, type the command `library(Rcmdr)` behind the prompt, as indicated by the `>` sign, and and press return (&#8617;) to execute.
+To start R Commander from the R Console, type the command `library(Rcmdr)` behind the prompt, as indicated by the `>` sign, and and press return / enter (&#8617;) to execute.
 This will cause R Commander to be started.
+In case R Commander does not start, go to the section [R Commander fails to start](#r-commander-fails-to-start).

 {{% callout warning%}}
 When starting __R Commander__ via `Packages & Data` > `Packages Manager` in the top bar menu of __R__ and marking the tick box in front of the `Rcmdr` package, many users experience that R Commander fails to show the menu items in the top bar menu of R Commander.
 This is resolved by starting R Commander by explicitly typing the command `library(Rcmdr)` at the prompt and executing by pressing return (&#8617;) instead of using the graphical user interface of R to load the `Rcmdr` package.